fatma-mnsour/ToDo_Application_checklist-manual-testing/README.md

 Actual Result: A field to document whether the test passed or failed.

-Remarks: Any additional notes regarding the test case.
+Status:  if the test passed or failed